 Jamieson D. Virgin is a regional leader (Western Canada) and executive member of McMillan’s Construction Group.
-His practice focuses primarily on construction and commercial real estate matters with a special emphasis on complex, multi-party construction and infrastructure disputes.
-He regularly represents clients at all levels of the construction pyramid in disputes over delay and cost overruns relating to force majeure, COVID-19, changed site conditions, scope of work changes, owner interference, and other construction impact claims.
+He has a broad corporate commercial practice and deep experience involving complex construction and commercial real estate disputes.
+He regularly represents clients at all levels of the construction pyramid in disputes over delay and cost overruns relating to force majeure, COVID-19, changed site conditions, scope of work changes, owner interference and other construction impact claims.
 Jamieson frequently provides representation in respect of complex lien claims, construction holdback and statutory breach of trust issues.

-Jamieson provides in-depth risk management advice to a range of stakeholders in the commercial real estate space, including developers, property owners, commercial landlords and tenants.
-He focuses on providing practical business oriented solutions.
+A range of stakeholders in the commercial real estate space rely on Jamieson’s expertise, including developers, property owners, commercial landlords and tenants.
+He focuses on providing practical, business-oriented solutions.

 With extensive experience in all manner of commercial disputes, Jamieson regularly assists clients with resolving their product liability, competition and business law issues.
-He has significant experience in white-collar defense and environmental regulatory matters.
-He has appeared before all levels of court in British Columbia, the courts of Alberta, and numerous arbitration tribunals and regulatory boards.
+He has significant experience in white-collar defense and regulatory matters.
+He has appeared before all levels of court in British Columbia and Alberta, as well as numerous arbitration tribunals and regulatory boards.

 Summary of the decision to approve the UEFTI remediation agreement and discussion on approval criteria & procedural requirements for future agreements.